Siber Sled Dogs brings iconic winter sport to Vermont

-Cambridge, Vt – Milagro Amaya Turner moved to Vermont five years ago from Honduras.
-When She arrived in January, she had never seen snow before in her life.
+Cambridge, Vt – Milagro Amaya Turner moved to Vermont five years ago from Hondurashaving never seen snow before.

-Turner says she’d wanted a husky her whole life, but knew they could be challenging and required lots of attention and exercise.

-Turner says, “I told my husband, ‘I really, really want a husky, and we have the snow so it’s perfect for them.”
+“I told my husband, ‘I really, really want a husky, and we have the snow so it’s perfect for them,'” she said.

 She learned how to ski, taking lessons at Smugglers Notch, and began Skijoring with her dog.